hosukw/Full_ISE_Terraform_Ansible_AWS/README.md

 - add sample policy sets
 - Form a deployment among 6 ISE nodes: Two Admin/Monitoring and Four Policy Services Node

-ACME (Automated Certificate Management Environment)
+ACME (Automated Certificate Management Environment):
 - The `ansible_demo.sh` utilizes ACME protocol to get signed certificate from Let's Encrypt OpenCA using DNS validation.
 This is not mandatory and can be ignored or remarked to skip the process.

 This has been tested and supports Cisco ISE 3.1.